PacktPublishing/Red-Hat-Certified-Specialist-in-Services-Management-and-Automation-EX358-Exam-Guide/README.md

 **Eric McLeroy**
 brings over 15 years of technical expertise and experience in Virtualization, System Administration, Networking, and Automation to his educational works.
 In addition to his field experience, and certifications, Eric has 3 Masters degrees.
 Eric knows what it is like to be a certification student, as he has held 18 certifications from Red Hat, Cisco, VMWare, and Microsoft.
 This experience allows him to understand the experience as a student and focus his educational materials on the needs of those aiming to be certified.
 Eric also brings his first-hand experience in the tech trenches to ensure his works are practical and will help in your daily job activities of working on mission critical production systems.

+### Download a free PDF

+ <i>If you have already purchased a print or Kindle version of this book, you can get a DRM-free PDF version at no cost.<br>Simply click on the link to claim your free PDF.</i>
+<p align="center"> <a href="https://packt.link/free-ebook/9781803235493">https://packt.link/free-ebook/9781803235493 </a> </p>